8

 Pilot projects or phased rollouts can help in testing the integration and making necessary adjustments before full-scale deployment.

-So, if you’re ready to create your own blockchain, click here to get started.
-And stand up your first blockchain in minutes—for free.
+Ready to create your own blockchain?
+Click here to get started and stand up your first blockchain in minutes—for free.

 Get Started Today